 Following a public consultation with residents in 2021 and discussions as to the use of the space and its value to the community, it was decided that the Community Council would apply for a community asset transfer (CAT) of the field and the pavilion.
 This is on-going.
 The first step was to complete a business plan, obtain expressions of interest in using the field and the pavilion and to develop a cohesive plan for the development of a green space accessible to and usable by all ages and abilities.
 This Business Plan was submitted to Bridgend County Borough Council's CAT Steering Group and gained in principle support.

-A more detailed addition to the proposal is now being prepared with costs for demolishing the old pavilion and replacing it with a new building.
-Bridgend County Borough Council's Local Places for Nature team has engaged a landscape architect to put together a proposed layout / ground plan for the field which includes a variety of natural habitats, native trees, fruit trees and wildflower planting, walkways, artwork and display boards.
-Bridgend County Borough Council's Accessibility team are looking at how to revamp the entrances.
+A more detailed addition to the proposal was then prepared with costs for demolishing the old pavilion and replacing it with a new building.
+Bridgend County Borough Council's Local Places for Nature team engaged a landscape architect to put together a ground plan for the field which includes a variety of natural habitats, native trees, fruit trees and wildflower planting, display boards, seating, walkways, flood defences for the southern side of the field, and groundwork to improve the pedestrian access in Park View to make it usable by people of all abilities.
+The groundworks, trees/shrubs and wildflower planting were completed by the end of 2024.
+Further wildflower planting is planned for March 2025